Easy Angel Crafts: Pinpoint Paper Angel

 This paper also had shiny and dull sides.

-Again, I chose the shiny side to be the right side, but this time, I chose the braille side of the pinpoints to
+Again, I chose the shiny side to be the right side, but this time, I chose the braille side of the pinpoints to be visible.

 This little angel's hanging loop used narrow silver ribbon with a wired edge.